-Patrick represents developers, investors, governmental entities and not-for-profit institutions on a range of real estate matters with a focus on development issues, particularly those that arise in connection with public-private transactions.
-He has represented clients on complex real estate transactions including acquisitions and dispositions, large-scale developments, joint ventures and construction projects for properties across the United States.
-He has also advised clients on the public and private financing of development projects, including public financial assistance for such projects.
+Patrick represents owners, developers, investors, governmental entities and not-for-profit institutions on a range of real estate matters with a focus on development issues, particularly those that arise in public-private transactions.
+He has represented clients on a range of complex transactions for properties across the U.S., including acquisitions and dispositions, large-scale developments, joint ventures, construction projects, ground leases, and public and private financings.

 Memberships & Associations

 - Board of Directors, New York City Economic Development Corporation

 - Economic Development Committee

 - Association of the Bar of the City of New York